Things to do around Freycinet & The East Coast, Tasmania

 Foodies around Freycinet, Tasmania: Fine Dining and Gourmet Food and Wine

-• It’s unique philosophy is to run tours that take people behind the scenes.
-They’ll love imparting their knowledge & passion about tasting wine, growing wine grapes and the winemaking process.
-Enjoy hearing how art and science come together.
-Their joy of wine, wine making and viticulture AND food, is here to be shared on one of their tours, bespoke or do it yourself, hop-on-hop-off, along the coastline.
-This is a wonderful way to sip on the fruits of wine makers’ labours along Tasmania’s East Coast.
+• The Long Lunch Wine Tour Co is very special.
+It’s unique philosophy is to run tours to take people behind the scenes.
+Their joy of wine, wine making and viticulture and food, is here to be shared on one of their tours, bespoke or do it yourself, hop-on-hop-off, along the coastline.
+This is a wonderful way to sip the fruits of wine makers’ labours along Tasmania’s East Coast.

-• If you are visiting the Bicheno area, this market is a wonderful place to find fresh local produce, Tasmanian honey, cheese, meats, and fresh seafood.
+• Bicheno Farmers’ Market (Near Freycinet) – find fresh local produce, Tasmanian honey, cheese, meats, and fresh seafood.

 • Annually held, the Bicheno Food and Wine Festival is a celebration of Tasmania’s east coast’s pride around its produce.
 Held each November on the Bicheno waterfront.

 • Kate’s Berry Farm is legendary in these parts.
 You haven’t really had berries till you’ve tried these nurtured cool climate berries.
-To be enjoyed whilst overlooking row upon row of berries scanning your horizon across to Great Oyster Bay to the world renowned Freycinet National Park.
-It’s worth the drive to Swansea to feel such earthy freshness of much beloved Kate’s berries.Retail: Antiques and Art Galleries
+Enjoy while overlooking row upon row of berries across to Great Oyster Bay to Freycinet National Park.
+It’s worth the drive to Swansea to feel such earthy freshness of much beloved Kate’s berries.

-• East Coast Village Providore is 100Km north of Coles Bay however if you are driving south, having just arrived, it’s worth popping in for a graze & a few sup0plies.
+• East Coast Village Providore is 100 km north of Coles Bay however if you are driving south, having just arrived, it’s worth popping in for a graze & a few sup0plies.

-• Coles Bay Convenience, General Store And Post Office.
+• Coles Bay Convenience, General Store and Post Office.
 That is the village grocer and newsagency located at 3 Garnet Ave, Coles Bay

 Long Lunch Tour Freycinet Tasmania